angelromarco04/MyNotes/CS/OS/data/44_realMemory.md

 - Similar to dynamic partitions but $1 \text{process} \neq 1 \text{segment}$.
 #### Data Structures
 - **Hollow list**
-- Segments table
+- **Segments table**
 	- One table per process.
 	- One entry per segment in the process.
-	- In each entry: Base address
+	- In each entry: Base address, segment limit/length and protection bits.
+	- It is stored in memory.
+We need a Segment
 ### Paged segmentation